 Ingredients

-Making your own Mushroom Bourguignon is a pretty simple process, it just takes a little time and effort to create the deep comforting flavors.
+Making your own mushroom bourguignon is a pretty simple process, it just takes a little time and effort to create the deep comforting flavors.
 Here's what to do:

 - Add the carrots, garlic and thyme.